Lilliputian Hitcher: Production

 Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, noted how Kise has a particular style with respect to the graphical rendering of characters' faces, as he adds detailed shadows and tries to make the characters' bone structure evident.
 For his work as an animator, Kise was also particularly inspired by the manga version of Yoshiyuki Sadamoto, the character designer of the series, giving a different interpretation of Sadamoto's directives than the other animation directors of the anime.
 Evangelion Chronicle magazine, on the other hand, noted how Okamura, in charge of producing the storyboards, blends science fiction and human drama into his works.
+Furthermore, in the final version of the episode, Gendo and Fuyutsuki say that the Angel Iruel is "too close to Adam", the first Angel, who is believed to be kept into the Nerv's headquarters; in the series finale it is revealed that Lilith, the second Angel, is secretly kept into the deepest section of Nerv, not Adam.
+According to character designer Yoshiyuki Sadamoto, the original story for the series did not feature Lilith, but was included following the premiere of the series and some staff research performed on Christianity; Sadamoto stated that Lilith's inclusion occurred because "not touching [her] seemed to hurt Anno's pride".